Capstone-Projects-2023-Fall/project-studysync/documentation/docs/requirements/use-case-descriptions.md

 Flashcard creation/customization
 Customization(AI generation function)

-  A user wants to study the subject he wants, but he doesn't find the flashcard for the subject he wants in StudySync.
+  A user wants to study the subject he wants, but he can not find the flashcard for the subject he wants in StudySync.

 1. The user navigates to StudySync website and then logs in.
-2. After he didn't find any flashcard for the subject he wanted to study, he turned on the AI topic generation function.
+2. After he didn't find any flashcard for the subject, he wanted to study, he turned on the AI topic generation function.
 3. After pressing AI Assist button, the user is able to specify the description of his desired flashcards.
 4. Once the AI has finished the flashcard generating, the user is able to study the flashcard and is also able to rate them.
 5. After learning, the user is able to go "Quiz" mode and generate questions by using AI question generating feature.